szstonelee/redisoo/build.md

 ```
 cmake --version
 ```
-If your cmake version is lower than 3.15 or does not have cmake, follow the following steps.
+If the cmake version is lower than 3.15 or there are no cmake, please follow the following steps.

 ### upgrade/install cmake to the latest version in Linux